TransatAR-Dev-Team/TranslatAR/README.md

     docker compose up --build -d
     ```

-    Or, to use GPU acceleration for STT service:
+    Or, to use GPU acceleration for STT and Ollama:

     ```sh
     # This layers the GPU config on top of the base config and enables GPU acceleration